 - 1/4 c Balsamic vinegar (or ACV such as Bragg's raw apple cider vinegar, or any vinegar of choice)

-- 1 Tbs dijon or honey mustard
+- 1 Tbs dijon mustard (or mustard of choice)

 - Sea salt and black pepper to taste

-- (Optional) pinch of stevia
+- Pinch of stevia (optional)

-In a bowl, whisk together the mustard and vinegar.
+- In a bowl, whisk together the mustard and vinegar.

 - Store in a beautiful cruet like this one, if you have one!